fxbabin/AWS_course/AWS_CSAA.md

 Then we can go in `Billing preferences` section and validate `Receive Free Tier Usage Alerts` (we have to enter an email).
 We can also set `Receive Billing Alerts` then we have to save preferences.
 We can now receive billing alerts !

 Now we need to go CloudWatch to configure a billing alert.
-Cloudwatch is the AWS monitoring system use to track performances of used AWS ressources.
+Cloudwatch is the AWS monitoring system use to track performances of used AWS resources.

 We go into `CloudWatch` section.
 We go into the `Alarm/Billing` subsection.
 Then we can `create alarm`.